eeronomicon/pizzapizza/README.md

 This application allows the user to build a custom pizza.
 General requirements are as follows:

-Create a website for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.
+Create a website for a pizza company where a user can choose one or more individual toppings (for example: cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.

 * Allow the user to choose toppings and size for the pizza they'd like to order.
 * Create a pizza object constructor with properties for toppings and size.